- To Our New Subscribers

 - How Much Does it Cost?

 - FireRescueTV has created a simple turn-key package that will not over burden fire and EMS budgets.
 Our equipment package includes: a media player, FireRescueTV software, a touch-pad (mouse), cables and a 43 inch display screen for a one-time fee of $1495.00 per site.
-There is a monthly service fee for each site of only $19.00.
-Click here to print a brochure.
+There is a monthly service fee for each site of only $24.99.
+Click here for more pricing information.

 FireRescueTV offers 24 hour content broadcast displayed in four zones: VIDEO ZONE, MESSAGING ZONE, BREAKING NEWS SCROLL AND TRAINING ON DEMAND ZONES.